Mumbai vs Delhi: Which is Better to Visit in 2026?

 Delhi vs Mumbai: where is the night life better?

-Both cities have all sorts of fantastic lounges and dance clubs, but Mumbai has an energy that Delhi cannot match.
-Things don’t really get going until 11 pm in either city, and carry on until 4 am or even later.
-While Delhi has beautiful outdoor clubs with views of historic monuments, Mumbai has clubs with views of the ocean and glittering skyline.
+Both cities have all sorts of fantastic lounges and dance clubs.
+Delhi has beautiful outdoor clubs with views of historic monuments.
+Mumbai has modern clubs with views of the ocean and glittering skyline.

 - Mumbai: more variety of things to do at night, safer

-- Delhi: not much to do late at night except for lounges and clubs
+- Delhi: not much to do late at night except for lounges and clubs, not as safe

 - Mumbai: most expensive city in India